trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 This is where the card you received with your OnlyKey comes in handy.
 You can write your labels on this and carry this in your wallet.
 This is a low tech solution but it works great.

-{% include image.html file="card.jpg" %}
+{% include image.html file="card.jpg" max-width="400" %}

-Obviously, no sensitive information should be written on the card or saved to your slot labels.
+{% include important.html content="Obviously, no sensitive information should be written on the card or saved to your slot labels.
 Just something that helps you remember which account is assigned there.
-Next, let's assign a username and password to slot 1a.
+Next, let's assign a username and password to slot 1a." %}

 #### Set up a Slot {#set-up-a-slot}